Pickens Flea Market | South Carolina

 Tips for First Timers

-• Bring cash: Not all vendors accept cards.
+• Bring cash since many vendors don’t accept cards.

-• Wear comfortable shoes: The market is large and mostly outdoors, so dress for comfort.
+• Wear comfortable shoes and dress for outdoor conditions.

 Why Pickens Flea Market is a Must-Visit